 - To review cases in order to decide if it is a certain service we should cover or not.

 Molina Healthcare may deny a drug, device, protocol, procedure or other therapy that is new.
 We might say it is not medically necessary.
 If this happens, you can ask us why.
 You or your doctor can ask for this information.
 You can have copies of all the rules and procedures we used to make the decision.
 For information on this process, call Member Services.

 Q. How do I get behavioral health services?

 A. We can help you get behavioral health services.
 We can also find you help for drug and alcohol abuse.
 Call Member Services at 1-866-472-4585.

 Q. When do I get my new Member Handbook and Member ID Card?

-A. You should receive your Member Handbook and Molina Healthcare Member ID Card the first week after your enrollment is effective with Molina Healthcare of Florida.
+A. You can request your Member Handbook by calling Member Services or online www.MyMolina.com.
+Your Molina Healthcare Member ID Card should be sent to you in the first week after your enrollment is effective with Molina Healthcare of Florida.

 Q. What if I need vision care?